greazleay/rock-paper-scissors/README.md

 Popular Rock, Paper & Scissors game built mainly with JavaScript and HTML/CSS.

-From the Odin project Curriculum: https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors
+From the Odin Project Curriculum